Madame Tussauds: Recent status

-Madame Tussaud's wax museum became a major tourist attraction in London.
-Until 2010, it incorporated the London Planetarium in its west wing.
+Madame Tussaud's wax museum has been a major tourist attraction in London since it opened in the 1830s, an era viewed as being when the city's tourism industry began.
+In 2006 it incorporated the London Planetarium to its west wing.
 A large animated dark ride, The Spirit of London, opened in 1993.
 Today's wax figures at Tussauds include historical and royal figures, film stars, sports stars, and famous murderers.
 It has been known since 2007 as "Madame Tussauds" museums (no apostrophe).
+In 2009, a 5+1/2 in waxwork of Tinker Bell (the fairy from J. M. Barrie's Peter Pan) became the museum's smallest figure of all time when it was unveiled in London.

 In July 2008, Madame Tussauds' Berlin branch became embroiled in controversy when a 41-year-old German man brushed past two guards and decapitated a wax figure depicting Adolf Hitler.
 This was believed to be an act of protest against showing the ruthless dictator alongside sports heroes, movie stars, and other historical figures.
 The statue has since been repaired, and the perpetrator has admitted that he attacked the statue to win a bet.
 The original model of Hitler was unveiled in Madame Tussauds London in April 1933; it was frequently vandalised and a 1936 replacement had to be carefully guarded.
-In January 2016, the statue of Adolf Hitler was removed from the Chamber of Horrors section in the London museum in response to an open letter sent by a staff writer of The Jewish Journal of Greater Los Angeles, followed by significant support for its removal from social media.
+In January 2016, the statue of Hitler was removed from the Chamber of Horrors section in the London museum in response to an open letter sent by a staff writer of The Jewish Journal of Greater Los Angeles, followed by significant support for its removal from social media.

 The first Madame Tussauds in India opened in New Delhi on 1 December 2017.
 Its operator, Merlin Entertainments, planned an investment of 50 million pounds over the next 10 years.
 It features over 50 wax models, including political and entertainment figures such as Ariana Grande, Amitabh Bachchan, Salman Khan, Katrina Kaif, Sachin Tendulkar, Kim Kardashian, Tom Cruise, Leonardo DiCaprio, Scarlett Johansson, Angelina Jolie, Asha Bhosle, Kapil Dev, and Mary Kom.

-On 30 December 2020, the holding company of Madame Tussauds Wax Museum in Delhi, India confirmed a temporary shutdown of the Museum.
-It is scheduled to reopen in 2022.
+On 30 December 2020, the holding company of Madame Tussauds in Delhi confirmed a temporary shutdown of the museum.
+It reopened in 2022.